raffaeldantass/widget/README.md

 # widget
-A little card for see some info
+A little card to see some info